Men of Steel (song)

 "Men of Steel" is a song performed by American rappers Shaquille O'Neal, Ice Cube, B-Real, Peter Gunz and KRS-One from the soundtrack to Kenneth Johnson's film Steel.
-It was released on August 26, 1997 through Qwest Records as the only single from the album.
+It was released on August 26, 1997 through Qwest Records as the only single issued specifically for the album.
 Production was handled by Poke and Tone with Ken Ross serving as executive producer.

 The single peaked at number 82 on the Billboard Hot 100, number 53 on the Hot R&B/Hip-Hop Songs, number 10 on the Hot Rap Songs in the US.